 Be an early bird and start your day around 8 am.
 I promise it will pay off.

 So, if there is one thing Dutch people can do very well, it is apple pie.
 Of course, there are way more things they can do very well, but I just wanted to add some drama.
 Anyway, start your day in the hippest neighborhood in Amsterdam, the Jordaan.
-This alternative area has cozy and quite interesting shops and eateries.
+This alternative area has cozy and quite exciting shops and eateries.
 Totally worth a second visit.

-So head to this well-known cafe, the Winkel 43, located along the same canal as the Anne Frank House.
+So head to this popular cafe, the Winkel 43, located along the same canal as the Anne Frank House.
 This cafe is famous in the city for having Amsterdam’s most delicious apple pie.
 You won’t want to miss it, right?

 No, I thought so.